• Skip to primary navigation

 • Meat-lovers: If desired, omit the mushrooms.
 Brown sausage or bacon to add to the stuffing.
 I love to add cooked and chopped turkey giblets and neck meat, too.
 Remove them from the cavity of the turkey and simmer in a small saucepan until they’re tender.
 Chop finely.

 • More Add-Ins: Lots of folks love chopped apple, dried cranberries, raisins, or chestnuts.
-I’d love to hear what you like in your stuffing!
+We love this apple stuffing made with sourdough bread and cranberries.

 Make-Ahead Ideas